Amazon Mechanical Turk: Monetary compensation

 The minimum payment that Amazon allows for a task is one cent.
-Because tasks are typically simple and repetitive the majority of tasks pay only a few cents, but well-paying tasks are not absent from the site.
+Because tasks are typically simple and repetitive the majority of tasks pay only a few cents, but there are also well-paying tasks on the site.

 Many criticisms of MTurk stem from the fact that a majority of tasks offer low wages.
 In addition, workers are considered independent contractors rather than employees.
-Independent contractors are not protected by the Fair Labor Standards Act or other legislation that protects workers’ rights.
+Independent contractors are not protected by the Fair Labor Standards Act or other legislation that protects workers' rights.
 Workers on MTurk must compete with others for good HIT opportunities as well as spend time searching for tasks and other actions that they are not compensated for.

 The low payment offered for many tasks has fueled criticism of Mechanical Turk for exploiting and not compensating workers for the true value of the task they complete.
-One study of 3.8 million tasks completed by 2,767 workers on Amazon's Mechanical Turk showed that "workers earned a median hourly wage of about $2 an hour" with 4 percent of workers earning more than $7.25 per hour.
-However, a large limitation of this study is that it reports no demographic information about its sample.
-Therefore, readers and researchers cannot assess how well the workers and tasks in the study represent MTurk more broadly.
+One study of 3.8 million tasks completed by 2,767 workers showed that "workers earned a median hourly wage of about $2 an hour" with 4% of workers earning more than $7.25 per hour.

-There are several sources of data that show wages on MTurk are higher than $2 per hour.
-For example, both the Pew Research Center and the International Labour Office published data indicating people made around $5.00 per hour in 2015.
-Another, more recent publication focused on workers in the US indicated that average wages were at least $5.70 an hour, and data from the CloudResearch study found overall average wages of about $6.61 per hour.
-Meanwhile, there is some evidence that very active and experienced people can earn $20 per hour or more though this is likely a small group of workers.
+The Pew Research Center and the International Labour Office published data indicating people made around $5.00 per hour in 2015.
+A study focused on workers in the U.S. indicated average wages of at least $5.70 an hour, and data from the CloudResearch study found average wages of about $6.61 per hour.
+Some evidence suggests that very active and experienced people can earn $20 per hour or more.

 Fraud

-The Nation magazine said in 2014 that some Requesters had taken advantage of Workers by having them do the tasks, then rejecting their submissions in order to avoid paying them.
-Though this claim is sometimes repeated elsewhere, the available data indicate that rejections are fairly rare.
+The Nation magazine reported in 2014 that some Requesters had taken advantage of Workers by having them do the tasks, then rejecting their submissions in order to avoid paying them.
+Available data indicates that rejections are fairly rare.
 Workers report having a small minority of their HITs rejected, perhaps as low as 1%.

 In the Facebook–Cambridge Analytica data scandal, Mechanical Turk was one of the means of covertly gathering private information for a massive database.
-The system paid persons a dollar or two to install a Facebook connected app and answer personal questions.
+The system paid people a dollar or two to install a Facebook-connected app and answer personal questions.
 The survey task, as a work for hire, was not used for a demographic or psychological research project as it might have seemed.
 The purpose was instead to bait the worker to reveal personal information about the worker's identity that was not already collected by Facebook or Mechanical Turk.